William Scheves

-Life
+Biography

-His parentage is obscure, but he was probably the illegitimate son of a royal clerk, John Scheves.
+William Scheves' parentage is obscure, but he was probably the illegitimate son of a royal clerk, John Scheves.
 Sixteenth-century accounts claim he spent several years abroad and studied at the University of Louvain.
 He spent several years at the University of St Andrews as an administrator.
 In his earlier ecclesiastical career, he had been clericus regiae (royal cleric) and master of the hospital of Brechin.
 In 1474 he was provided unsuccessfully to the Archdeaconry of Dunblane, but by the beginning of 1477 he was Archdeacon of St Andrews and coadjutor (successor) and vicar-general of the archdiocese.
 After the deposition of Archbishop Patrick Graham in 1478, he succeeded to the archbishopric, apparently receiving the papal pall while in the presence of King James III and many of the nobility at Holyrood.
 The titles of legatus natus and primate of all Scotland were bestowed upon him in 1487.

 His rapid rise from junior clergyman to archbishop of St Andrews with a powerful role at court appears to have generated resentment from both ecclesiastical and lay rivals.
 As a result, he has been associated with the so-called "low-born favourites" or "familiars" who sixteenth-century chroniclers alleged surrounded James III in the years before 1482.
 Yet Scheves was not especially 'low-born', and was probably the illegitimate son of a former clerk register, John Scheves.
 There is little doubt, nevertheless, that he had an unusual level of influence with the King until the Lauder coup of 1482.
 In a highly unusual practice, he is found countersigning royal letters regularly in the later 1470s.
 After the coup, he was briefly disgraced, and although he was restored to favour after the king regained power in 1483, his influence was not what it had been.